ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 </div>
 <div style="height: 20px;"></div>

-<p>I would also take note the amount of range in this cluster, like cluster three.
-I would be surprised to expect Planets with radii of 3 and 35 to share many inherent qualities.
-This also appears to fall into the Super-Jupiter category.
-The maximum just touches on the Brown-Dwarf category.
-So these may be considered as Super-Jupiters.</p>
+<p>I would note the wide range here; planets with radii of 3 to 40 are grouped together.
+It's surprising to expect these planets to share many inherent qualities.
+In terms of mass these planets would be Super Jupiters, but there's reason to be suspicious of this cluster.</p>

 <h3>Reflection and final observations</h3>
 <p>A few points in </p>